datacarpentry/spreadsheet-ecology-lesson/_episodes/01-format-data.md

 > {: .solution}
 {: .challenge}

-There excellent references to help you work with data in spreadsheets.
+There are excellent references to help you work with data in spreadsheets.
 These include:

 Regarding R scripting;
 > Hadley Wickham, *Tidy Data*, Vol. 59, Issue 10, Sep 2014, Journal of